 - Wednesday and Friday – from 10:30 to 21 hours;

-- The first Thursday of the month – from 10-30 to 17 hours, admission is free;
+- The first Thursday of the month – from 10-30 to 17 hours, free entrance;

 - Other days – from 10-30 to 18 hours.

-Do not be afraid of the complaints appearing on the websites on the multi-hour lines in the museum.
+Do not be afraid of the complaints appearing on the websites concerning to the hours-long lines in the museum.
 If you plan the visit correctly, you can significantly reduce the tedious standing in the pouring rain or scorching sun.
 The biggest influx of visitors is during school holidays and long weekends.
-If you come in autumn or spring, you can not see the line at all.
-The first Thursday of each month and December 7 are days of free visits.
-There are a lot of people wishing to visit the museum these days, it will take several hours to wait.
-Decide for yourself that it’s better to save: time or money.
+If you come in autumn or spring, you cannot see the line at all.
+The first Thursday of each month and December 7 are the days of free visit.
+There are many people wishing to visit the museum these days, it will take several hours to wait.
+Decide for yourself what is better to save: time or money.

 Often, congestion arises from the lack of places in the wardrobe.
 It is better to choose the day when the weather allows you to walk to the Hermitage without outer clothing.
 Think about whether you want to spend the whole day in the Hermitage or to inspect certain exposures in 2-3 hours.
 In the first case, come in the morning on days when the museum is open until 21 hours.
 In the second it is better to come about the afternoon, when the bulk of visitors leave the building.

 The cost of tickets depends on what objects you want to visit.
+Do not forget to bring your passport with you, the rates for citizens of the Russian Federation and Belarus are lower than for foreigners.
 Ticket price:

 - All objects – 700 rubles;